 CS2 + 3 Cl2 → CCl4 + S2Cl2

 It affects the CNS, eyes, liver, skin, cardiovascular system, and kidneys.
-It is absorbed through the skin in its liquid or vapour form, ingested or inhaled.
+It is absorbed through the skin in its liquid or vapor form, ingested or inhaled.
 The likely oral lethal dose for humans is between 0.5 to 5 grams per kilogram person.
 Also, it leads to disturbance of vision and sensory changes.
-Lowest lethal dose for a human is reported as 14 mg/kg person.
+The lowest lethal dose for a human is reported as 14 mg/kg person.

 Learn more about the Structure, physical and chemical properties of CS2 from the experts at BYJU’S.